Introduction To The Marines Close Combat Fighting

 The arms include the hands, forearms, and elbows.
 These are the particular weapons of the arm.

-There are various regions of the hands that can be used as weapons.
+Various regions of the hands can be used as weapons.

 The fist can be utilized as a weapon aimed at delicate tissue sites like the throat.
 This will decrease the chance of damage to the fist.
 The striking locations of the fist are your first two knuckles on your hand or the brawny part of the hand under your little finger.